aruzu/ai-product-engineering/Gaiar_Baimuratov/lesson2/reviews-fetcher/action-plan.md

+# App Review Feature Request Analysis - Action Plan

-Okay, here is a step-by-step checklist designed for a junior developer LLM to implement the feature request analysis pipeline.
-This checklist includes project setup, linting/formatting, and unit testing practices.
+This step-by-step checklist is designed for implementing the feature request analysis pipeline.
+The checklist includes project setup, linting/formatting, and unit testing practices.

 ---